Dannydoesdev/flyre/README.md

 (all these reference users(user_id))

 Other stuff -
-- Using dictionaries to go through to the Jinja to make it readable
+- Passing dictionaries to Jinja to make code more readable
-- Import and update bootstrap on all pages
+- Import and updated bootstrap on all pages
-- Send through iframes to the HTML and allow them to show up
+- Send iframes from SQL to an API through to HTML and display on page

 ## Artist page: